RAKruse/DiabetesHealthTracker/README.md

 Click the "Next" button to move to the next existing record (chronologically speaking).
 If there is no next record, the button will do nothing.

 When you are done viewing/editing records, either close the "View/Edit Records" window or click Cancel.
 Either one will close the window.

+Take note of the Remove Empty Days button.
+This button will remove from the user's data all Days that have no Records.
+By default, this happens when files are opened or closed.
+This button is here in case it needs to be done during runtime.
+I do not recommend using this button unless the Display Averages page isn't working as expected after moving all Records from the latest dates to earlier dates.

 If you are done, and someone else wishes to use the tracker, click "Log Out" to save your changes and be taken to the Log In screen.